computervisionpro/EDA-and-Machine-Learning/README.md

 ## Data preprocessing and EDA

-In this step, I have first eliminated the first column with serial numbers.
+In this step, I have first eliminated the first column with serial numbers, after reading the train.
 Then used `df.shape` to check the dimensions.
 The `df.describe()` showed the range for all features are different, for example max value of `X1` is 4.34 but for `X57` its more than 10K.
 Hence, I have used scaling.
 There were no null values present and all of the features were numerical, hence no encoding was required.
 A class imbalance was found using df['Y'].value_counts() method,

 <img width="307" alt="class_imbalance" src="https://user-images.githubusercontent.com/40919247/123505679-17e46700-d67e-11eb-896a-7a6985244107.png">